DimitarGrozev5/not-alone-frontend/README.md

 - Caching dynamic assets for an improved offline capability
 - Implementing the Sync API for background synchronization of POST requests, when the internet access is limited

-Both functionalities would be usefull for this particular Web App

 7. Other

 Additional libraries where used to solve specific tasks:

 - **jwt-decode** - for decoding JSON Web Tokens
 - **nanoid** - for generating IDs